 Sandia National Laboratories (SNL) is a multi-program laboratory managed and operated by Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.
-The New Mexico Cybersecurity Center of Excellence (NMCCoE) is a statewide Research and Public Service Project supported center for research, education, and economic development.
+The New Mexico Cybersecurity Center of Excellence (NMCCoE) is a statewide Research and Public Service Project supported center for economic development, education, and research.
 The authors would like to thank both SNL and NMCCoE for funding and computing system access/support.